 It’s been a few days since the ransomware WannaCry wreaked havoc across the globe.
-Now after few nights of rest and reflection, I want to look at what this incident means for the state of cyber security.
+Now after a few nights of rest, I want to reflect on what this incident means for the state of cyber security.

 You can find more details about the NSA leak here – http://bit.ly/ShadowBrokers-NSA

-Can you recall the last time an attack of this magnitude, executed on a global scale, utilized a rare unknown vulnerability to spread laterally inside the organization?
+Can you recall the last time an attack of this magnitude was executed on a global scale, utilizing a rare unknown vulnerability to spread laterally inside the organization?
 No?

 This is to show you just how rare of an occasion it is.